Hollywood Hills Griffith Observatory: A Journey Through Time and Space

 Scientific Contributions

-While primarily focused on public education, Griffith Observatory has also contributed to scientific research.
+While primarily focused on public education, Hollywood Hills Griffith Observatory has also contributed to scientific research.
 For instance, the observatory played a role in the discovery of several asteroids in the 1930s and 1940s.
 More recently, it has been involved in citizen science projects, allowing the public to participate in real astronomical research.

 Dr. Laura Danly, the observatory’s curator, emphasized this dual role in a recent interview: Our mission is to inspire people to observe, ponder, and understand the sky.
 But we also contribute to the scientific community through our research and by fostering a love for astronomy in future generations.